Mary Christine Tan

-Amanda Tan, RGS (November 30, 1930 – October 6, 2003), commonly known as Christine was a Filipino missionary, nun, and activist, who was known to be one of the key figures who was against the human rights abuses during the Martial law era.
-She headed the Association of Major Religious Superiors of Women (AMRSP) from 1973–1976, a group of religious sisters who not only vocalized their disdain against the Martial Law dictatorship of Ferdinand Marcos, but also managed to help Filipinos who are suffering from poverty.
-She, along with eight other religious sisters are known as the Bantayog sisters - honored for living a life resisting against the regime of Ferdinand Marcos by having their names were immortalized on the Wall of Remembrance.
+Amanda Limgenco Tan, RGS (November 30, 1930 – October 6, 2003), commonly known as Mary Christine Tan, was a Filipino missionary, nun, and activist, who was known to be one of the key figures who was against the human rights abuses during the Martial law era.
+She headed the Association of Major Religious Superiors of Women (AMRSP) from 1973 to 1976, a group of nuns who opposed the Martial Law dictatorship of Ferdinand Marcos, and helped Filipinos in poverty.
+She and eight other mins are known as the Bantayog sisters for resisting the regime of Ferdinand Marcos.

 Personal life

 Mary Christine Tan was born as Amanda on November 30, 1930 to an upper-class Chinese Filipino family in Manila.
-Her parents were Bienvenido Tan, Sr., a judge, and Salome Limgenco, a housewife.
+Her parents were Bienvenido A. Tan, Sr., a judge of the RTC Manila Branch, and Salome Limgenco, a housewife.
 She is the fifth amongst her seven siblings, for whom they are: Consuelo, Bienvenido Jr. (who became a member of the Agrava Commission and later the Ambassador of the Philippines to Germany), Teresita, Caridad, Leticia, and Angeles.
 Tan spent her primary, secondary and tertiary education in St. Scholastica's College in Manila.
 She graduated with the degree of Bachelor of Science in Mathematics, before joining the Religious of the Good Shepherd (RGS), and was given the name by which she is most recognized today.

 She spent the first 16 years of her religious life in the convent.
 It was during this time where she became the first Filipino head of the RGS's Philippine Province due to her driven motivation in serving the order.
 Her niece Didith Rodrigo, in her interview with Tan and who wrote the book A Life With The Poor, mentioned Tan saying that she does not feel any feelings other than joy whenever she helps people.
 As mentioned in her own words, she describes these years to be a bit placid:

 Despite her position in her congregation, she and other nuns lived in poverty as a way to take their vows seriously.